kohler/hotcrp/devel/apidoc/submissions.md

     *attempted* to change, so successful, failed, and dry-run requests can all return a nonempty list.

+* response ?conflict boolean: True when the modification was rejected by an `if_unmodified_since` edit-conflict check.
 * response ?paper paper: The modified submission object.

     * condition valid